xwu/xwu-swift-numerics/numeric-protocols.md

 `BinaryFloatingPoint`?__
 Certain requirements are shared among all IEEE 754 floating-point types.
 For example, they all support representations of infinity and NaN ("not a number").
-However, some APIs (many to do with the raw representation in memory of values) are common to all built-in floating-point types (which are binary) but would not make sense for decimal floating-point types.
+However, some requirements (such as `binade`) are common to all binary floating-point types but wouldn't make sense for decimal floating-point types.

 __Why are there _not_ distinct protocols named `Integer` and  `BinaryInteger`?__